Pre-clinical medicine: I performed badly at GCSEs - am I eligible to apply?

 If you have performed badly at GCSE, our website should help you to determine whether you might have a realistic chance of a place.

 Our average applicant has 80% of GCSE grades at grades 8 or 9 (or A*) and 8.5 grades at grades 8 or 9 (or A*); although there is no cut-off, and we will look at your performance within the context of your school, this should give you a good idea of what is expected (mostly 8's or 9's).
-In general terms, you will need a strong performance in the BMAT in order to be short-listed automatically.
+In general terms, you will need a strong performance in both the BMAT and GCSEs in order to be short-listed automatically.
 You can try some of the specimen tests available on the BMAT website to assess your likely performance in the test.

 All applicants who do not make the initial short-list are reviewed in detail by our tutors, taking into account any individual circumstances that might indicate that GCSE performance is likely to underestimate their potential.
 So, if you feel that you underperformed at GCSE because of extreme circumstances beyond your control (examples could be that your school set a tight limit on the number of GCSEs you were allowed to take, or you only started learning English only a few years before taking your GCSEs, or you were ill during much of year 10), it is important that these circumstances are brought to our attention via our dedicated process for this purpose.
 Read more about how to notify us of circumstances which negatively impacted your GCSEs.
 We will not be able to accept submissions outside of this procedure.